 So, that’s the bottom of the table covered – now on to the top 5.

-ITIL 4 placing at number one across the 30 topic areas is a surprise and yet unsurprising.
+ITIL 4 placing at number one for ITSM Trends for 2019 across the 30 topic areas is a surprise and yet unsurprising.
 There has been so little information made available about what it will entail that there’s probably pent-up demand from those people who have spent potentially their whole careers studying and then working with ITIL best practice.
 For many people, and organizations, AXELOS can’t afford to underdeliver with ITIL 4.

 Thankfully the wait will soon be over – with the first ITIL update publication launch happening mid-February.
 We’ll be creating content on what ITIL 4 means for the ITSM industry, and the people and organizations within it, once the first publication is released.